top of page

 Layer 5 is where Eiri insults Mankind, claiming that they have become genetic duds, who only exist to satisfy the pleasures of the flesh

-Understanding Nietzche's influence on Lain revolves around 3 critical concepts and the history surrounding it.
-Nietzche, at the peak of his writing, was witness to the last blows of the Enlightenment movement, a movement where science of the day was able to bring down the old authority of the Church and Monarchy by dispelling the myths of the christian bible through disproving heliocentrism and proving the theory of evolution, among many others.
+Understanding Nietzsche's influence on Lain revolves around 3 critical concepts and the history surrounding it.
+Nietzsche, at the peak of his writing, was witness to the last blows of the Enlightenment movement, a movement where science of the day was able to bring down the old authority of the Church and Monarchy by dispelling the myths of the christian bible through disproving heliocentrism and proving the theory of evolution, among many others.
 In doing so, the secular atheistic order took place giving way to democracy and modern times.

-Nietzche himself was a hardline atheist who criticized Christianity, mocking it as a "slave morality".
-Nietzche's core beliefs revolved around the idea of "life affirming" where you do not let the unthinking masses curb your will and instead live life to the fullest where you affirm your truest nature.
+Nietzsche himself was a hardline atheist who criticized Christianity, mocking it as a "slave morality".
+Nietzsche's core beliefs revolved around the idea of "life affirming" where you do not let the unthinking masses curb your will and instead live life to the fullest where you affirm your truest nature.
 He complained that Christianity does not affirm life, but instead forced people to destroy their limited time on the "false world" called Earthly existence and instead pay their dues to truly live in the kingdom of heaven that is to come.

-Yet even Nietzche recognized that something darker was still yet to come.
+Yet even Nietzsche recognized that something darker was still yet to come.
 God had been the focal point around which all of Europe had based their societies around.
 Even science as a discipline was originally established to reveal the "hidden laws of god".
-Nietzche's fear was simple: If we take away the central belief that gave meaning and purpose to all of human society in Europe and destroy it (via the enlightenment), what is going to happen?
+Nietzsche's fear was simple: If we take away the central belief that gave meaning and purpose to all of human society in Europe and destroy it (via the enlightenment), what is going to happen?
 This is his famous idea of the "death of God".

-Since the scientific worldview reduced the magic of life into statistical phenomena, Nietzche didn't think it would ever be a good replacement.
+Since the scientific worldview reduced the magic of life into statistical phenomena, Nietzsche didn't think it would ever be a good replacement.
 What he predicted was thus: the emergence of Nihilism and the Last Men.

 Nihilism is technically the definition that life has no meaning, but in modern times the attitude often veers to "life is not worth living".
-This, Nietzche exclaimed, would be the battle cry of a generation he termed as the Last Men, a generation of human beings who grew comfortable in being lost in their laziness and short term thinking, who, as he put it, could not "create beyond themselves" like animals do via the course of natural evolution.
+This, Nietzsche exclaimed, would be the battle cry of a generation he termed as the Last Men, a generation of human beings who grew comfortable in being lost in their laziness and short term thinking, who, as he put it, could not "create beyond themselves" like animals do via the course of natural evolution.
 These last men would be nothing less than sheep, pursuing shallow goals and pleasures and construing it as the ultimate meaning of life.

 “Man is a rope stretched between the animal and the Overman--a rope over an abyss.